sahith01-bennett/DOSP_Project1/readme.md

 ### Running Time

-The command `time ./DOSP_Project1 --lucas 1000000 4` was used to measure the running time of the program.
+The command `time ./DOSP_Project1 --lucas 1000000 4` (this command works only on MacOS) was used to measure the running time of the program.
 The output of the `time` command is as follows:

 ./project-1 --lukas 1000000 4  0.21s user 0.01s system 670% cpu 0.032 total